 The MSc consists of a practical project of a research nature (60 CATS) plus six modules (120 CATS); the PGDip consists of six modules (120 CATS).
 Modules run from September until June, with the project commencing in November and running until the following September.

-In any given year further specialist topics may be available or listed topics may not be offered.
+In any given year further specialist topics may be available or listed topics may not be d.

 People teaching you